Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-graphql-mongo.md

 The project uses `ts-node`, a TypeScript engine for Node.js. https://www.npmjs.com/package/ts-node

-It will run using `nodemon` without having to compile: https://www.npmjs.com/package/nodemon
+It will run using `nodemon` without having to compile TS: https://www.npmjs.com/package/nodemon

 The Graphiql interface used by Apollo Server only seemed to work for me in Chrome!
 If you're having trouble, try Chrome.
 This seems to be a cors issue of some kind.

+This is a React Client for the server: https://github.com/Tech-at-DU/apollo-mongo-client

 # Project Files